Farmer on the Field in Ghana

 The untapped economic potential of the cashew, peanut and vegetable sector

-The cashew, peanut and vegetable value chains offer great, yet untapped employment opportunities in Ghana, especially within the Eastern, Bono and Upper West Region.
-To tap this economic potential and attract private investments, products have got to meet certain organic standards to become competitive on the market.
-However, many cashew, peanut and vegetable producers do not have the knowledge or the capacity to produce sustainably and meet such standards, yet.
+The cashew, peanut, and vegetable value chains offer considerable yet untapped employment opportunities in Ghana, especially within the Eastern, Bono, and Upper West regions.
+To tap into this economic potential and attract private investments, products must meet certain organic standards to become competitive on the market.
+However, many cashew, peanut and vegetable producers do not have the knowledge or the capacity to produce sustainably and meet such standards.

 PROJECT APPROACH AND PROJECT GOALS